michaelminhvo/automatic-flush/README.md

 1. For prototyping, you can use a 4AA (6V) battery pack or 9V into the DC jack of the arduino.
 The 9V can power both the LCD and the arduino but will run out of power within hours.
 The 4AA lasts longer (still testing) but can barely power the LCD.

-2. Use a [USB battery pack](https://amzn.to/2ZTqvfk).
+2. [Recommended] Use a [40$ USB battery pack](https://amzn.to/2ZTqvfk).
 These have 20,000 mA of power.
 An arduino uno board takes 10mA and an LCD takes 20mA.
 20,000/30/24(hours in a day) gives approximately 27 days of use.
 Ditching the LCD will give you close to 3 months of usage.

 # Code